-During 2021 the first phase of ownership of the Forest will see the start of harvesting some 70 hectares of mainly Sitka spruce trees.
-This will yield significant financial resources for future investment in community programmes and the stability of MICT itself.
+During 2022 we harvested 70 hectares of mainly Sitka spruce trees.
+This produced significant financial resources for future investment in community programmes and the stability of MICT itself.
 A further 40 hectares is available for future harvesting.

-But rather than simply replace the spruce with a similar stand of one species, we are restocking the area with a range of native species that will provide a varied habitat for ground, tree, and air-living animal species, as well as plants.
+But rather than simply replace the spruce with a similar stand of one species, we restocked the area with a range of native species that will restore the biodiversity of the forest.